drewf24/world-airbnb/writeup/writeup.md

 Next we create a bootstrap distribution and 95% confidence interval of the difference in median prices between listings in Manhattan and Brooklyn.
-To conclude we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.

     ## # A tibble: 1 x 2